Visiting Scholar Reports

 By Mariam Gamdlishvili, Georgian Institute of Politics, Policy Paper No. 27, December 2021.

 Mariam Gamdlishvili was a Muskie Fellow attached to IPDGC in Summer 2021.
-Her role at the Institute was to assist with designing a Distinguished Humphrey Fellow program on Media and Disinformation for a group of media professionals from Eastern and Central Europe, Central Asia and Turkey.
+Her role at the Institute was to assist with designing a Distinguished Humphrey Fellow program on Media and Disinformation for a group of media professionals from Eastern and Central Europe, Central Asia, and Turkey.

 Her paper looks at the use of soft power – the abilities of states to influence behavior and attitudes of foreign populations through attraction, rather than through military or economic means (i.e., hard power) – by a number of international actors is not a novel phenomenon and is exercised in various ways targeting societies and countries globally.
-A PDF of the paper is available.